 - They also include rice and pasta. - They provide carbohydrate, which can be an important source of energy and fibre, and some vitamins and minerals (especially wholegrain breads and cereals). - A great source of energy for growth, sport and fitness.

-At least 6 servings every day - if you're very active, you may need more.
+At least 7 servings every day - if you're very active, you may need more.

-CUP muesli (55 g) or porridge (130 g)
+CUP muesli (30 g)

-CUP cornflakes (30 g) CUP cooked pasta or rice (150 g)
+CUP porridge CUP cooked pasta or rice